Validation of a noisy Gaussian boson sampler via graph theory: Borealis data acquisition and validation

 In Fig. \ref{fig:OrbitsThermal}c-d, we compare runs taken in around 3 months, from the end of December 2022 to March 2023, with a break in January for maintenance.
 The circuit settings were the same that we employed for the numerical simulations with thermal light.
 The changes in the orbits are compatible with changes in the common efficiency observed during the time of data collection.
 The other interesting behavior is that the orbits seem to follow closely the lines from the thermal simulations.
 However, they do to not match exactly those lines.
 Thus, according to this tests Borealis appears to behave as a lossy GBS with squeezed states, which suggests that the orbits may be intermediate between a GBS with indistinguishable thermal light and a lossless squeezed light GBS.
 Furthermore, the orbits still lay on the same hyperplane of the thermal, as for the case of a lossy GBS with indistinguishable emitters.
 This allows us to exclude that the samples derive from a distinguishable particle sampler.
 Since we have shown that changes in losses do not change the hyperplane of the thermal simulation, from our analysis we can restrict the hypothesis to a scenario where Borealis is either a thermal with losses, a coherent with losses, a squashed with losses, or an SMSV GBS with losses.
+As a further test, in the following we will also consider an additional mockup corresponding the greedy sampler \cite{villalonga2021efficient,XanaduQAdv}, that mimics samples with the correct marginals up to a chosen order $k$.
+More specifically, to further highlight the relevance of losses for Borealis, we considered both samples generate via the greedy algorithm for a lossless device implementing the ideal unitary $U$, with squeezing parameters adapted to lead to the correct average photon number, and a lossy case where the parameters of Borealis device certificate have been used to generate the greedy samples.

-We will now proceed to show that it is not a coherent light sampler, and then we will show that it is closer to an SMSV GBS than a thermal or a squashed one.
+As explained in Ref.\cite{XanaduQAdv}, we considered as a relevant case for Borealis the scenario with marginals order $k=2$.
+We will now proceed to show that it is not a coherent light sampler, and then we will show that it is closer to an SMSV GBS than a thermal or a squashed one and to analyze the greedy sampler scenario.